duereg/adverb-where/README.md

 # Adverb Where?

-npm module for checking for adverbs
+npm module for checking for adverbs.
+Adverbs can have the effect of being an [intensifier that doesn't intensify](http://grammar.ccc.commnet.edu/grammar/concise.htm#intensifiers).

 ## Install